 September 7, 2017

 I began my career with Inside Football, an independent and accredited publication covering the New York Giants.
-This opportunity has led to my covering five Super Bowls (including the last three in which the Giants participated), the first-ever International Series game (between the Giants and Miami) held in London during the 2007 season, NFL Drafts, training camps, games and practices.
+This opportunity has led to being assigned five Super Bowls (including the last three in which the Giants participated), the first-ever International Series game (between the Giants and Miami) held in London during the 2007 season, NFL drafts, training camps, games and practices.

 As a credentialed beat writer, I have access to players, coaches and league personnel who provide me with insight that I incorporate into my writing.
 My goal is to provide readers with a unique perspective on the hot topics involving the team and to generate thoughtful and spirited discussions and debates.

 Snapchat: Patricia Traina